sagyzdop/blog/_posts/2025-06-04-Making-use-of-a-15-year-old-laptop.markdown

 ### Accessing the server with a custom domain

 Tailscale is probably your best bet for a home server storing photo albums and your personal files.
-The tremendous benefit that comes with using Tailscale is the fact that you don't have to worry about security risks that come with exposing your server to the Internet.
+The tremendous benefit of using Tailscale is the fact that you don't have to worry about security risks that come with exposing your server to the Internet.
 But if you want to use this server, say, for hosting a website(s), you will have to go through all of that that we discussed earlier.
 Luckily, modern services and software make this process less painful, and it is pretty simple once you understand the general idea.
-I will follow the path you need to take outlined in [here](#Some%20theory).
+I will follow the path you need to take outlined in [here](#some-theory).

 > Note that I never really had a chance to get this part working on my setup because I didn't have access to a public IP,[^8] so the following sections are not as detailed.